andrasq/node-prom-pushgateway/README.md

 - checkpoint metrics into a local journal (to back up the in-memory copy).
   Load journal on start, empty when scraped.
 - report metrics with a configurable separation gap to not split clusters of points
-- write `/push/stackdriver` to accept metrics in legacy Stackdriver format
 - implement `config.labels` support